NDP Wants Crackdown On Alcoholic Drinks After Teen's Accidental Death

 Because the drink is sweet, people risk drinking more without knowing how much alcohol they've consumed.
 And at 11.9 per cent, it's alcohol content is similar to wine.

-The Vancouver Kingsway MP said there's an urgency for Health Canada to better regulate caffeinated energy drinks spiked with high sugar and alcohol, especially now that's there's at least an indirect link to a documented death.
+The Vancouver Kingsway MP said there's an urgency for Health Canada to better regulate caffeinated drinks spiked with high sugar and alcohol, especially now that's there's at least an indirect link to a documented death.

 Davies urged the government to expedite consultations and move fast.
 "When you're talking about a product that is dangerous and can cause death, I don't think it's an issue that we can put off for years," he said.